Philosophy | Page 18 | College of Arts

 Welcome to Graduate Studies in Philosophy

-The Department of Philosophy is home to 16 faculty with a broad range of research areas and a thriving community of 44 graduate students ( 13 students in our Master’s program and 31 students in our Doctoral program).
+The Department of Philosophy is home to 16 faculty with a broad range of research areas and a thriving community of about 40 graduate students (in our Master’s and Doctoral programs).
 Our expertise spans history of philosophy, ethics, social and political philosophy, continental philosophy, feminist philosophy, epistemology, philosophy of mind, metaphysics, and philosophy of science.
 For more information on what we do here at Guelph, please see our Areas of Research page.

 Why study philosophy?